Acene

 The larger representatives have potential interest in optoelectronic applications and are actively researched in chemistry and electrical engineering.
 Pentacene has been incorporated into organic field-effect transistors, reaching charge carrier mobilities as high as 5 cm2/Vs.

 The first 5 unsubstituted members are listed in the following table:

 Hexacene is not stable in air, and dimerises upon isolation.
 Heptacene (and larger acenes) is very reactive and has only been isolated in a matrix.
 However, bis(trialkylsilylethynylated) versions of heptacene have been isolated as crystalline solids.

 Larger acenes

 Due to their increased conjugation length the larger acenes are also studied.
 Theoretically, a number of reports are available on longer chains using density functional methods.
 They are also building blocks for nanotubes and graphene.
 Unsubstituted octacene (n=8) and nonacene (n=9) have been detected in matrix isolation.
 The first reports of stable nonacene derivatives claimed that due to the electronic effects of the thioaryl substituents the compound is not a diradical but a closed-shell compound with the lowest HOMO-LUMO gap reported for any acene, an observation in violation of Kasha's rule.
 Subsequent work by others on different derivatives included crystal structures, with no such violations.
 The on-surface synthesis and characterization of unsubstituted, parent nonacene (n=9) and decacene (n=10) have been reported.
 In 2020, scientists reported about the creation of dodecacene (n=12) for the first time.
+Four years later, in the beginning of 2024, Ruan et al. succeeded in synthesizing unsubstituted tridecacene (n=13) on a (111)-gold surface.
+The acene was characterized by STM- and STS-measurements.